 To get an NCC land access permit, complete and submit the Land Access Permit Request Form.

 Review times vary depending on the type of access.
-The review process begins upon receipt of the completed application form, and may take between five and ten business days.
+The review process begins upon receipt of the completed application form, and may take between five and ten business days following reception of all the required information.
 To avoid delays, apply as soon as you know the details of your access requirements.

 If your request receives preliminary approval, you will then receive a list of requirements that you need to meet before a permit is granted.